I'm Ready (Tevin Campbell album): Commercial performance

 In the United States, I'm Ready debuted and peaked at number 18 on the Billboard 200 in the week of November 13, 1993.
 It marked Campbell's first top 20 entry on the chart.
 The album also opened at number four on Billboards Top R&B/Hip-Hop Albums charts, peaking at number three in its fourth week on the chart.
-I'm Ready was certified Gold by the Recording Industry Association of America (RIAA) on January 12, 1994, and reached Platinum status on February 10 and double Platinum staus on September 8 of the same year.
+I'm Ready was certified Gold by the Recording Industry Association of America (RIAA) on January 12, 1994, and reached Platinum status on February 10 and double Platinum status on September 8 of the same year.
 According to Billboard magazine the album sold 1,100,000 copies in 1994, becoming one of the best selling albums of that year.
 By June 1996, it had sold over 1.7 million copies domestically.
 Billboard ranked it fifth on its 1994 Top R&B/Hip-Hop Albums year-end chart.
 Elsewhere, the album reached number 14 on the Australian Albums Chart.
 In 1995, it was cerified Gold by Australian Recording Industry Association (ARIA) for shipment figures in excess of 35,000 units.